Johnson and Johnson UROP Scholars Program

 The Johnson & Johnson UROP Scholars Program supports undergraduate MIT women conducting full-time faculty-mentored STEM research at MIT during the summer term.
-The program, in its second year, is intended to increase the number of undergraduate MIT women participating and graduating in STEM fields.
+The program, going into its fourth year, is intended to increase the number of undergraduate MIT women participating and graduating in STEM fields.

-For summer 2017, approximately 20 MIT undergraduate women, known as “Johnson & Johnson UROP Scholars,” will be selected to participate in the program.
+For summer 2019, a small cohort of MIT undergraduate women, known as “Johnson & Johnson UROP Scholars,” will be selected to participate in the program.
 Participants will not only conduct full-time summer research, but also will be participating in faculty luncheon presentations, workshops, and networking events designed to prepare Scholars for graduate study and post-graduate careers in STEM fields.
-The summer 2017 program will culminate with Scholars presenting their research at an end of summer poster session.
+The summer 2019 program will culminate with Scholars presenting their research at an end of summer poster session.

 Funding for this program comes from Johnson & Johnson – a global leader in medical devices, pharmaceuticals and consumer goods.